lm209/CLD1610/README.md

 Select the SSD to install ChimeraOS

-Select the "Advanced User Installation" and Install the "Unstable Build
+Select the "Advanced User Installation" and Install the "Unstable Build"

 -------------------------------------------------------------------------
 2.

+After installation, Login to your Steam Account

 Now go to the Desktop mode and Open the Console Application.